kaltura/developer-platform-docs/documentation/player-portal/web/user-preferences-web.md

 ---

 When the user configures the player according to his or her preference (e.g., starting up the player in mute), these user preferences (i.e., actions that are triggered by the user) create a _configurable value_, which is saved in the browser's local storage.
 The player then uses those saved values to enable the user to retain the last choices they made when playing media.

-<br>For example, if the last played media was muted, the next media will begin muted also, even if the user refreshed the page.
+For example, if the last played media was muted, the next media will begin muted also, even if the user refreshed the page.

 ## Saved User Preference Values